Data binding provides a way for developers to create a read/write link between the

 }

+most useful.
 They are Format and Parse.
-These two events are raised
+These two events are

-when ever the data is pushed from the data source to the
+ever the data is pushed from the data source

-data source before it is displayed on the control.
-So when data is pushed from the
+data from the data source before it is displayed on the control.
+So when data is pushed

 it.

-back to the data source.
-A classic example of this process would be data that is
+needs to go back to the data source.
+A classic example of this process would be data that

 the Format event would take the decimal value and format it for currency display, while the code in the Parse event